• Menu

 Marbles Small Axe MR702– Runner’s up

-Marbles produce some of my favorites, Budget-friendly Carving Axe on the market today.
+Marbles produce some of my favorite budget-friendly carving axes on the market today.
 The MR702 is an excellent example of their work.
-It has an American Hickory wood handle and a 2Cr13 stainless steel cutting edge that resists corrosion, so you can use it in any weather without worrying about it rusting after just one use.
+It has an American Hickory wood handle and a 2Cr13 stainless steel cutting edge that resists corrosion.
+You can use it in any weather without worrying about it rusting after just one use.

 Marbles Small Axe MR702